kbroman/steps2rr/pages/reports.md

 With either R Markdown/knitr or IPython notebooks, chunks of code will be run and figures created, and a nicely formatted report will be produced.
-Rather just running a script, you'll compile the report;
+Rather just running a script, you'll compile the report.
-compiling the report will do the work that the script would have done, but will also produce a report that describes the what and the _why_, with figures and tables that support your decisions.
+Compiling the report will do the work that the script would have done, but will also produce a report that describes the what and the _why_, with figures and tables that support your decisions.